 This manual is designed to provide information on the three graduate counseling programs at the University of Scranton.
-The Clinical Mental Health Counseling, Rehabilitation Counseling, and School Counseling programs are offered through The J.A.
+The Clinical Mental Health Counseling, Clinical Rehabilitation Counseling, and School Counseling programs are offered through The J.A.
 Panuska College of Professional Studies by the faculty of the Department of Counseling and Human Services.
 Our department is located on the 4th floor of McGurrin Hall.
-In addition to the foundational Counseling programs, the department offers an undergraduate program in Counseling and Human Services, a minor in Counseling and Human Services, a minor in Counseling and Human Services, a minor in Applied Behavior Analysis, a Certificate of Advanced Graduate Study (CAGS) in Professional Counseling, and a Certificate of Advanced Graduate Study in Applied Behavioral Analysis.
+In addition to the foundational Counseling programs, the department offers an undergraduate program in Counseling and Human Services, a minor in Counseling and Human Services, a Certificate of Advanced Graduate Study (CAGS) in Professional Counseling, and a Certificate of Advanced Graduate Study in Applied Behavioral Analysis.